H.R. 1954: Do No Harm Act

 Why it matters

-Your pay, your leave, your health care access, and your protection from discrimination are all on the line here.
+Your paycheck, your family leave, your health care referral, and your right to equal treatment at a federally funded program could all be on the line in a single fight over religious exemptions.
 H.R.
-1954 would stop the Religious Freedom Restoration Act from being used to seek exemptions from federal civil rights laws, workplace protections, child-safety rules, health care requirements, and some government-funded service obligations.
+1954 would block the Religious Freedom Restoration Act from being used as a defense in five areas: federal civil rights laws, workplace pay and leave, child-safety rules, health care, and government-funded services.

 H.R.
-1954, called the Do No Harm Act, narrows when the Religious Freedom Restoration Act can be used in court.
-The bill says that in several categories, RFRA would no longer apply at all.
+1954, the Do No Harm Act, narrows when the Religious Freedom Restoration Act (RFRA) can be raised as a defense in court.
+In a handful of categories, the bill says RFRA simply would not apply.

-Those categories cover federal anti-discrimination and equal-opportunity laws, including four laws the bill names directly: the Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and the Violence Against Women Act.
-It also covers rules requiring employers to provide wages, compensation, benefits like leave, and protections for collective workplace activity.
+Those categories start with federal anti-discrimination and equal-opportunity laws.
+The bill names four directly: the Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and the Violence Against Women Act.
+It also covers rules that require employers to provide wages, other compensation, benefits like leave, and protections for collective activity at work.

-The bill also blocks RFRA claims against federal protections involving child labor, child abuse, and child exploitation.
-In health care, it uses especially broad language: RFRA could not be used to block access, information, referrals, the service itself, or insurance coverage for a health care item or service.
+The bill blocks RFRA claims against federal protections involving child labor, child abuse, and child exploitation.
+In health care, it uses especially broad language: RFRA could not be used to block access to a service, information about it, a referral, the service itself, or insurance coverage for it.

 Finally, H.R.
-1954 would narrow who can raise RFRA in court.
-The bill says RFRA could be asserted only in a case where the government is a party, which means it could no longer be used the same way in disputes between private parties.
+1954 changes who can raise RFRA at all.
+The bill says it could be asserted only in a case where the government is a party, which would cut off RFRA as a tool in many lawsuits between private parties.

 H.R.
 1954 Bill Summary